bacnguyencong/bacnguyencong.github.io/_posts/2019-11-10-fourier-transform.md

 *Fig. 1.
 Signal sampling representation.
 (Image source: [Wikipedia](https://en.wikipedia.org/wiki/File:Signal_Sampling.png))*

 We begin by introducing some basic concepts.
-1. **Sample rate** (also called sample frequency) is the number of samples per second and is measured in Hertz (Hz).
+1. **Sample rate** (also called *sample frequency*) is the number of samples per second and is measured in Hertz (Hz).
 2. **Bit depth**
 3. **Quantization** is a process of discretize real amplitude values using a finite set of integers.

-Sampling, in general, is not invertible function and results in loss of information (aliasing).
+Sampling, in general, is not invertible function and results in loss of information (i.e., [aliasing](https://en.wikipedia.org/wiki/Aliasing)).
 The higher the sampling rate, the more accurate would be to stored information and the construction from its samples.
 Which is the minimum necessary sampling frequency for a given type of signal that allows accurate reconstruction?
 The answer is given by Nyquist-Shannon Sampling Theorem.
 > The sampling frequency should be at least twice the highest frequency contained in the signal

 To understand sound signals, a common step is to decompose it into fundamental components, known as frequencies (see Fig. 2).
 In the next section, we will discuss the Discrete Fourier Transform (DFT) for frequency representation.